status-im/status-web/apps/website/docs/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

     1. On the **profile identifiers** screen, you can learn more about your Status profile or tap **Skip** to finish the profile setup.
     1. Tap **Start using Status**.

-    If Status finds an existing profile in the [Waku network][peer-to-peer-messaging], you can use your existing profile or the one you have just created.
-When you choose your existing profile, [synchronize this profile][add-a-new-device-to-your-status-profile] with your device.
+    If Status finds an existing profile in the [Waku network](../messaging-and-web3-browser/about-status-messages#peer-to-peer-messaging.md), you can use your existing profile or the one you have just created.
+When you choose your existing profile, [synchronize this profile](./add-a-new-device-to-your-status-profile.md) with your device.

 === "Desktop"

     ### Step 1: Enter your recovery phrase words

     1. Open the Status app.
 Your operating system may ask you to set your notification preferences for Status.
 In the **Allow notifications** screen, click **OK, got it**.
     1. Check the box to accept the Status **Terms of Use and Privacy Policy** and click **Get Started**.
-You can find and read this information on the [Status website :octicons-tab-external-16:][status-website].
+You can find and read this information on the [Status website :octicons-tab-external-16:](https://status.im).
     1. On the welcome screen, click **I am new to Status**.
     1. Click **Import a recovery phrase** and, on the next screen, click **Import a recovery phrase** again.
     1. Enter the 12, 18 or 24 words in your recovery phrase, separated by a space.